josafathpelayo/Election_Analysis/README.md

 The analysis of the election show that:
 - There were a total of 369,711 number of votes.
 - From the total votes:
-  -Jefferson county had 10.5% of the vote and 38,855 number of votes -Denver county had 82.8% of the vote and 306,055 number of votes -Arapahoe county hasd 6.7% of the vote and 24,801 number of votes
+  - Jefferson county had 10.5% of the vote and 38,855 number of votes
+  - Denver county had 82.8% of the vote and 306,055 number of votes
+  - Arapahoe county hasd 6.7% of the vote and 24,801 number of votes
 - With the data split in three counties, Denver had the largest.
 - The candidate results were:
   - Charles Casper Stockham recieved 23.% of the vote and 85,213 number of votes.